 Center for Accessibility

-Learn more features of this spreadsheet software that can help you further your career.
+Learn the basic features of the Microsoft Excel spreadsheet environment that are frequently used for calculation and data entry functions in the workplace.
 Seats will be filled on a first-come, space-available basis.
-Instructor: H. White Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics, Word II Intermediate and Excel I Basics.
-You will learn to: Manage the screen view and navigate multiple worksheets in a workbook.
+Instructor: H. White Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics and Word I Basics You will learn to: Identify and navigate the basic features and elements of the Microsoft Excel window

 Need a place to sit and chat with friends, play games, or just chill?
 Come to the Afterschool Lounge on Mondays, Wednesdays and Thursdays and use the library's large conference room as a group study room, game space, lounge and snack area.
 Board and card games are available.
 Food and drinks are welcome.
 Crafts, trivia tournaments, video games, and other activities will be available on a rotating basis.
 Ages 11-19.

 Introduction to simple Web page design, using the HyperText Markup Language (.html).
 Seats will be filled on a first-come, space-available basis.
 Instructor: T. Nguyen Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics, Word II Intermediate, Web I Basics, Web II Intermediate and Email Basics.
 A significant amount of typing is required!
 You will learn to: Use four basic HyperText Markup Language tags.

 In the coming weeks, DCPL will be collecting input from the community to help it develop its strategic plan to prioritize and enhance its core programs and services.
 Community planning meetings will be held across the city in early October, and all DC residents are invited to participate.
 Thursday, October 1 @ Tenley-Friendship Library, 6:00-8:00 pm